Consultation: | FYEG General Assembly 2024 |

 Background

-The right-wing government in Sweden has cut down on funding for civil society
+elected right-wing governments, some of which have cut down on funding for civil

-organisations.
-This means that civil society receives less funding and is
+society organizations.
+This means that civil society receives less funding and

-becoming more dependent on non-governmental sources of income like fundraising
+is becoming more dependent on non-governmental sources of income like

-and project grants from independent foundations.
-The consequence of this is that
+fundraising and project grants from independent foundations.
+The consequence of

 An important aspect of an increased reliance on project grants, is that the